The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing

-According to our analytical estimate, the critical viscosity depends linearly on the Mach number for a given overdensity (see equation \ref{eqn:critical_eta}).
-To test this relation, we run different simulations varying $\mathcal{M}_{\rm h}$ while keeping $\chi = 10$ fixed and we measure the critical viscosity in each case, using the setup described in \S \ref{sec:planar_sheet}.
+According to our analytical estimate, the critical viscosity depends linearly on the Mach number for a given overdensity (see Eq. \ref{eqn:critical_eta}).
+To test this relation, we ran different simulations varying $\mathcal{M}_{\rm h}$, while keeping $\chi = 10$ fixed and we measured the critical viscosity in each case, using the setup described in Sect. \ref{sec:planar_sheet}.
 However, the theoretical analysis was made assuming incompressible fluids, which is a good approximation for low Mach number, but breaks down at high Mach numbers, where compressibility effects become significant.

-When compressibility is taken into account, the classical dispersion relation of the Kelvin-Helmholtz instability derived from linear analysis is not valid anymore \citep[][]{Landau_1944, Landau_1987}.
+When compressibility is taken into account, the classical dispersion relation of the KHI derived from linear analysis is no longer valid \citep[][]{Landau_1944, Landau_1987}.
 Instead, the dispersion relation for compressive fluids in a planar sheet is

 where $\varpi \equiv \omega/k\Delta v_{\rm shear}$ (see \citealp{Mandelker_2016} for details).